RndMnkIII/Analogizer_openfpga-GBC/README.md

 | PSX DS/DS2 Digital DPAD | B                            |  ✅    |
 | PSX DS/DS2 Analog  DPAD | B                            |  ✅    |

+The Analogizer interface allow to mix game inputs from compatible SNAC gamepads supported by Analogizer (DB15 Neogeo, NES, SNES, PCEngine, PSX) with Analogue Pocket built-in controls or from Dock USB or wireless supported controllers (Analogue support).

 All Analogizer adapter versions (v1, v2 and v3) has a side slide switch labeled as 'A B' that must be configured based on the used SNAC game controller.
 For example for use it with PSX Dual Shock or Dual Shock 2 native gamepad you must position the switch lever on the B side position.
 For the remaining game controllers you must switch the lever on the A side position.